 - In a large bowl, sift together the all-purpose flour, cocoa powder, sugar, baking powder, baking soda, and salt then whisk to combine.
 Set aside.

-- In a large mixing bowl, whisk the eggs, egg yolk, oil, sour cream and vanilla extract until combined.
+- In a large mixing bowl, whisk the eggs, egg yolk, oil, sour cream, milk and vanilla extract until combined.
 Slowly pour in the hot water into the wet ingredients while whisking until combined.

 - Use a rubber spatula to gradually stir the wet ingredients into the dry ingredients.
 Stir until just combined, being careful not to over mix.

 - Pour the batter evenly into the prepared pans and bake 19-24 minutes or until a toothpick comes out clean when inserted in the middle of the cakes.
 Place pans on a wire rack and allow to cool in the pan for 30 minutes then remove from pan and cool on a wire rack.
 Cool completely before cutting or frosting.

 - Preheat oven to 350 F and line a baking sheet with parchment paper.